 Celebrating water conservation & education in the headwaters region

-Presented by NoFo Brew Co. and in partnership with the City of Gainesville Parks & Recreation and Department of Water Resources, Chattahoochee Riverkeeper is excited to announce the first annual Waterfest this Earth Day, April 22, 2023.
+Presented by NoFo Brew Co. and in partnership with the City of Gainesville Parks & Recreation and Department of Water Resources, Chattahoochee Riverkeeper hosted the first annual Waterfest on Earth Day, April 22, 2023.
 More than $26,000 was raised to support our water conservation and education efforts in the headwaters region of the Chattahoochee River!

-Completely free to the public and hosted at Midland Greenway, an accessible outdoor park in Gainesville within walking distance from the Downtown Square, attendees can expect to hear a rotation of local talent play live music while enjoying fun, food, drinks, an Environmental Expo with local organizations highlighting their good work, a rain barrel art auction, and family-friendly activities at this new event for all ages.
+Completely free to the public and hosted at Midland Greenway, an accessible outdoor park in Gainesville within walking distance from the Downtown Square, a rotation of local talent played live music while attendees of all ages enjoyed fun, food, drinks, an Environmental Expo with local organizations highlighting their good work, a virtual silent auction featuring hand-painted rain barrels.

 Meet the bands!

 Let There Be Rock School is the perfect place to learn, create, and foster the talents that so many kids have.
 Owner and Director Kyle Sanders established Let There Be Rock School to design a place where kids of all ages can feel like they fit in and are free to express themselves creatively.

 Kyle Sanders has become one of the most sought-after players in the heavy music scene after his roles in bands like Bloodsimple, SKREW, Medication, and MonstrO.
 Since 2013, he has been hammering out the bass duties in the heavy metal supergroup HELLYEAH alongside members of Pantera, Mudvayne, and Nothingface.

 Malachi Mills is a Southern soul singer and songwriter based in North Georgia.
 He is stationed in Gainesville but frequently visits Nashville to co-write and record.